Dinonard/fifo-accounting/README.md

 Files & sheets can be provided in any order.
 The transactions must be sequential per file (monotonically increasing date), and it's not allowed to go into negative balance (e.g. user cannot have **-0.01 BTC** at any point).

-The `Prices.toml` file is used to provide program with token prices in **EUR**.
-If any price is missing for a specific date, the program will inform user about it and terminate.

 Check the binary options:

 ```bash